adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 I'd encourage every founder to start reading again.

-1. Keep learning.

-- Humbly realizing that you don't know everything.

-- Prioritize your personal growth.
+Keep learning.
+Admit that you don't know everything.
+Prioritize your personal growth.

-Because a better you will make a better leader... and by better leader, I mean a better **Level 5 leader**.
+Because a better you will make a better leader.

+... and by better leader, I mean a better **Level 5 leader**.

-**Your mission should you choose to accept: start reading (again), and never stop.**
+**Your mission should you choose to accept: start reading, and never stop.**

 Coming Next Week
 ---

 Good to Great was only one of the books I flipped through this winter and spring.
 Next week I'll share the other 4!

-Also if you're interested in other books I'd recommend, check out [part 1](/blog/leisure-reading-part-1/) and [part 2](/blog/leisure-reading-part-2/) of my leisure reading series.
+Also if you're interested in other books I'd recommend, check out parts [1](/blog/leisure-reading-part-1/) and [2](/blog/leisure-reading-part-2/) of my leisure reading series.

+Finally, Special thanks to [Hooli](http://hooli.xyz) for their support of **andrewnotes**::reading.

 *Thanks for Reading*